 Round pole timber frames are compatible with fire-resistant cob and other earthen infill and clay plasters in compliance with CalFire’s Wildland Urban Interface building standards.
 Combine this with the fact that these materials are an abundant byproduct of restorative forestry management makes for a smart, fire resilient, locally sourced and sustainable alternative to dimensional lumber.

-With more restoration projects implemented and a growing demand for ethically sourced materials, timber frame structures and fire resistant homes, jobs will be created in forestry, transport, pole processing, small pole home design, engineering, innovation and the trades.
+With more restoration projects implemented and a growing demand for ethically sourced materials, timber frame structures and fire resistant homes, local jobs will be created in forestry, transport, pole processing, small pole home design, engineering, innovation and the trades.

 Compliant with CalFire’s Wildland Urban Interface building standards, these homes are a smart and economic solution to housing needs for fire victims and for addressing the housing crises we see throughout northern CA.